nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 PlannerMD is an easy-to-use command-line interface (CLI) application that helps clinic receptionists seamlessly integrate the daily appointments and the unique requirements of each patient into a single application.
 PlannerMD expedites the manual processes found in a clinic and saves clinics receptionists plenty of time while also reducing human error.

+If you are new, this guide is meant to introduce you to PlannerMD as well as guide you through our features and how to use them.
+If you are already experienced with PlannerMD, we hope that our comprehensive user guide will help clarify any that you have!
+Refer to our [table of contents](#toc) to see what we have to offer!

+Table Of Contents <a href="toc"></a>
 * [What is Command-line Interface (CLI)?](#what-is-cli)
 * [Quick start](#quick-start)
 * [Features](#features)